November 12, 2018

 In backlog refinement meeting, the backlog items are categorized and prioritized after a technical discussion with the team to make sure that the team understands what exactly are the deliverables and what are the requirements.

-Conducting backlog refinement meeting reduces the need for long Sprint planning meeting and gives the team a chance to reflect on the backlog items before fully committing to the Sprint goals.
+Conducting backlog refinement meeting reduces the need for a long Sprint planning meeting and gives the team a chance to reflect on the backlog items before fully committing to the Sprint goals.

 Best Practices for Scrum Meetings